orbeon/orbeon-forms-doc/form-runner/advanced/monitoring-http-requests.md

 ## Orbeon Forms `HttpLoggingFilter`

-To enable, add the following to your `web.xml`, before all the other filters.
+[SINCE Orbeon Forms 2021.1, 2020.1.6] To enable, add the following to your `web.xml`, before all the other filters.

 ```xml
 <filter>